Nathan Goshen: Career

-In 4 February 2016 Goshen released a single named "Ze Shelanu".
+On 4 February 2016 Goshen released a single named "Ze Shelanu".
 On 21 November 2016 Goshen released a single named "Hikiti".
 The song won the 19th place in the second annual of Galgalatz of 2016–2017 and the 26th place in the yearly annual of Reshet Gimel at the same year.
 On 24 May 2017 his forth album Shloshim (30) was released.

-In 11 September Goshen released "Ke'Homer Be'yad Ha'yotzer", the first single from the album "Tzim'a 4", Israeli record producer Naor Carmi's project of Chabad niggunim albums.
+On 11 September Goshen released "Ke'Homer Be'yad Ha'yotzer", the first single from the album "Tzim'a 4", Israeli record producer Naor Carmi's project of Chabad niggunim albums.

-In 24 September Goshen released an international single named "Home", the music video was released by Vevo.
+On 24 September Goshen released an international single named "Home", the music video was released by Vevo.

-In 2018 Goshen appear in Avi Nesher's film, "The Other Story", also, he released the soundtrack of the film as album.
+In 2018 Goshen appeared in Avi Nesher's film "The Other Story" and also released the soundtrack of the film as album.
 In December of the same year Goshen released the song "Bati Lahlom".

 In March 2019 Goshen released "Mitga'aga'at".
 In May of the same year, the song "Nana Banana" that he wrote with Stav Beger to Netta Barzilai was released.

 In February 2020 Goshen released his fifth studio album Bati Lahlom (I Came to Dream).
-At the same month Goshen composed together with Stav Beger the song "Roots" for Eden Alene, which she will perform to decide Israel's 2020 Eurovision entry.
+In the same month Goshen composed together with Stav Beger the song "Roots" for Eden Alene, which was one of 4 options to decide Israel's 2020 Eurovision entry.

+In 2024, Goshen released a new album titled Nitzachonot Ktanim (Small Victories).
+The album explores themes of connection between the material and the spiritual, the sacred and the secular, and truth and falsehood, while grappling with issues such as success, exposure, and the pursuit of ambition.